G00295382/Typeracer-in-C/README.md

 * During this loop, the updateTime() function is called periodically to refresh the timer.

 * Input is compared to the expected word in real time.
 Correct characters are printed normally, while incorrect ones are shown in red.
-Backspace and arrow key inputs are handled separately.
+    * Special inputs, like Backspace, Arrow keys, and Escape, are handled separately.
+Notably, Backspace will simulate actually removing the character from the user's response array, while Escape will exit the game early and take the user back to the welcome screen.

 * If the word is correctly completed and followed by a space, the input is accepted and the loop breaks.